How to fuel – and cool – competitive wars.

 A lot of the research done on competitive wars frames them in a dyadic manner: What happens when Firm A attacks Firm B. In new research, Tieying Yu, Wei Guo, Yu Zhang and I examined the case of “frenemies”.
 When competitors forge a strategic alliance, does the risk of competitive war fade?
 And by competitive war, we don’t mean run-of-the-mill optimisation of a firm’s position in the market, but aggressive moves meant to challenge the entrenched status hierarchy within the market.

 As we show in our paper published in the Academy of Management Journal, strategic alliances between competitors can indeed go a long way towards preventing a price war.
 However, once a war breaks out in a sub-market, all bets are off.
-The very glue that bonded competitors together can turn into gasoline fueling the fire and spreading the war to other markets.
+The very glue that bonded competitors together can turn into gasoline fuelling the fire and spreading the war to other markets.

 We also took a step back and included the bystanders in the picture.
 What influence can third parties yield when war looms?
 Looking at two particular types of bystanders – the institutional investors and the stock analysts that competitors sometimes have in common – we found that, just like strategic alliances, their presence reduces the odds of a competitive war starting in the first place.
 But should one erupt nonetheless, their influencing and sanctioning powers actually contribute to slowing the spread of the conflict across markets.